ahoorab/cdk-iac/README.md

 ## overview
-The idea behind this project is to take the recently announced [CDK](https://awslabs.github.io/aws-cdk/index.html) and try and build a multi application management tool around it.
+The idea behind this project is to take the recently announced AWS [CDK](https://awslabs.github.io/aws-cdk/index.html) and try and build a multi application management tool around it.

-Over the years I've developed a few systems, (in Python and Java), that essentially did the same thing as CDK does;
+Over the years I've developed a few systems (in Python and Java), that essentially did the same thing as CDK does;
 programmatically generating CloudFormation templates, and creating the stacks.

 I like what they have done so far with CDK, and I'm sure that as it moves closer to version 1.0.0 it will increase in